na-na-hi/renget/archive/chrprompt2.md

 >The Water Continent is most frequently attacked since that's where the tribe is located, followed by the Air Continent, while the Mist continent is usually avoided.
 Raids are not too common although the frequency of them has increased lately.
 Once a raid team reaches a point of interest, they first demand all the valuables.
 If the population of the town/kingdom/city/etc shows any sign of resistance, then the entire place is attacked, the civilians killed, and the buildings are burned to the ground.
 Raids are very successful (~85%) because scouts estimate the resistance the tribe will face and raid teams are assembled accordingly.

 How common is it for your life to be at risk?
 Be it when venturing into a dungeon, hunting down a criminal, or just taking a stroll outside of town?
+>Error: Even when I'm not trying, I find myself almost dying, but this body just doesn't give up!
+I just seem to walk into danger by being me...
+I think the Pokemon form I've been granted is more of a curse than the blessing people may see it as.

+>Turk: Count how many limbs and working eyes I have, dude.
+I say I'm pretty high up for being at risk than most people here...
+And I can't help myself but keep trying to get involved in situations that are risky!
+Call me a thrill-seeker, bro!